-UPDATE 4-Renewed Italian government tensions fuel bond sell off
+UPDATE 5-Italian government tensions make for volatile day in bond markets

-LONDON, Aug 3 (Reuters) - Italian government bonds sold off for the second straight day before making up some of their lost ground in a volatile session as investors awaited the outcome of a budget meeting on Friday.
+LONDON, Aug 3 (Reuters) - Italy’s bonds tanked early on Friday as investors fretted over tensions within the government, before making up a large chunk of the losses during a volatile session in Italian bond markets.

-Prime Minister Giuseppe Conte had summoned top ministers to discuss next year’s budget as investors concerned about Rome’s spending plans sold Italian bonds and the national statistics bureau said the economy would keep slowing.
+Prime Minister Giuseppe Conte summoned top ministers to discuss next year’s budget as investors concerned about Rome’s spending plans sold Italian bonds and the national statistics bureau said the economy would keep slowing.

-Conte said later the government had fixed the framework of its 2019 budget to be presented in September, and promised reforms that would ensure stronger economic growth.

-Economy Minister Giovanni Tria is under pressure from within the government to ramp up spending and challenge European Union budget rules.
+Following the meeting, Economy Minister Giovanni Tria — who has been under pressure to ramp up spending and challenge European Union budget rules — said he was satisfied with the framework for the 2019 budget agreed earlier in the day.

-The possibility that he might be forced to resign has investors worried that Italy could go on a spending binge, or even that new elections could be triggered.
+The possibility that he might be forced to resign had investors worried that Italy could go on a spending binge, or even that new elections could be triggered, so the comments served to soothe some nerves.

-“Clearly, this is about the fear that Tria gets kicked out, which could lead to a collapse of the government, new elections, and the League gaining even further,” said Commerzbank strategist Christoph Rieger.

-“Or it may mean that they agree on a budget that’s at odds with the EU, and plus just the pure supply effect of more borrowing.”
+In addition, the Italian Treasury said it bought back 950 million euros of bills and government bonds as part of its regular operations, which have also supported the market.

-At one stage, Italy’s two-year and five-year government bond yields rose as much as 25 basis points to eight-week highs of 1.36 percent and 2.39 percent respectively. .
-Its 10-year bond breached 3.1 percent for the first time since early June.
+So though Italy’s two-year and five-year government bond yields had jumped 25 basis points in early trade to eight-week highs of 1.36 percent and 2.39 percent respectively, they fell back again. .

 “An Italy two-year yielding more than 1 percent doesn’t really make sense, that is a great buy opportunity.
 So someone woke up in the U.S., just saw it and bought it,” a Milan-based government bond trader told Reuters.

-“Not big orders, but enough to move this thin market,” he added.
+“Not big orders, but enough to move this thin market.”

+Italy’s 10-year bond breached 3.1 percent for the first time since early June, but ended the day at 2.93 percent.

-The spread over Germany was still about 8 bps wider on the day at 253 bps .
+The spread over Germany was about 8 bps wider on the day at 253 bps .

+Some analysts warned that these moves were exacerbated by the low volumes, given many investors are on holiday.

+The day’s trading nevertheless confirmed that Italian politics is still a major driver of the bond market activity, and that investors are still watching developments closely.

 “There isn’t a huge amount of common ground between the two (coalition) parties and the potential for them to upset their European Union colleagues is very high,” said Eoin Walsh, founding partner and portfolio manager at Twenty Four Asset Management, a bond fund with £13.5 billion of assets under management.